edlectrico/weblogs_generator/README.md

 To cancel both scripts you can use Ctrl+C. Otherwise the random generation of the logs won't ever end!

-Remember to install 'pandas' and 'requests' Python packages:
+Remember to install the following Python packages (geoip and geolite2 are just needed for the ip geolocation script):
 ```
 $ pip install pandas
 $ pip install requests